rthrbrs/styleguide/docs/numbers.md

 ### TV Prompter Text

-Write out large numbers, currencies, and percentage in full.
+Write out large numbers, currencies, and percentages in full.
 This is easier for anchors to read off a teleprompter:

 * 10 thousand dollars
 * 25 million voters